Natalia KrzyzanowskaTitle: Postdoctoral Research Fellow School/office: School of Humanities, Education and Social Sciences

 About Natalia Krzyzanowska

-Dr. Natalia Krzyżanowska is a Post-Doctoral Fellow at the Department of Sociology, School of Humanities, Education & Social Science (HumUS), Örebro University, Sweden.
+Dr. Natalia Krzyżanowska (MA, PhD) is currently a Post-Doctoral Research Fellow (Forskarassistent) at Department of Sociology, Örebro University, Sweden.

 In 2012, she published an acclaimed monograph ‘Kobiety w (polskiej) sferze publicznej [Women in the (Polish) Public Sphere]’ that presents a multilevel analysis of challenges to the dynamics of gender equality in Polish post-1989 society.
 The book received a Prize of the Culture & Education Journal for the Best Polish Publication on Society, Culture and Education in 2013.

-Natalia regularly acts as a guest lecturer and invited speaker at international conferences across Europe.
+Natalia regularly acts as a keynote and guest lecturer and invited speaker at international conferences in Sweden and across Europe.

-In 2015-16, she has been guest lecturing at the University College London, Lancaster University and University of Wolverhampton (UK) as well as took part, including as a plenary speaker or workshop organiser, in international conferences on sociology of gender, motherhood, discourse and feminist social research in Austria, Ireland and Poland.
+She has been guest lecturing at the University College London, Lancaster University and University of Wolverhampton (UK) as well as took part, including as a plenary speaker or workshop organiser, in international conferences on sociology of gender, feminist social research, motherhood, discourse, and memory in Austria, Ireland, Poland or Greece.

-Natalia’s extensive teaching experience spans over a decade of lectures and seminars in several areas of communication, discourse, social and gender research.
+Natalia’s extensive teaching experience spans almost two decades of lectures and seminars in several areas of sociology and wider social and gender as well as cultural studies and communication research.

-At Örebro University since 2014, Natalia has taught on the 'Globalisation' course in the Sociology Department as well as held regular lectures on 'Gender & Media' and 'Media Theory' at both undergraduate and postgraduate level of programmes in Media & Communication.
+At Örebro University since 2014, Natalia has taught on and convened the 'Globalisation' or ‘Welfare State’ courses in the Sociology Department.
+She has also held lectures across School of Humanities, Education and Social Science (HumUS) incl. regular lectures on 'Gender & Media' or 'Gender and Leadership' at both undergraduate and postgraduate levels or courses on ‘Critical Theory’ at the PhD level.